ballerina-platform/module-ballerina-ftp/ftp/src/ftp/Module.md

 Default polling interval is 60 seconds.

 The `fileNamePattern` parameter can be used to define the type of files the FTP listener endpoint will listen to.
-For instance, if the listener should get invoked for text files, the value `(.*).txt` can be given for the config.
+For instance, if the listener gets invoked for text files, the value `(.*).txt` can be given for the config.

 ## Compatibility